Red Cherry Shrimp Care Guide

 It is crucial to keep in mind that Red Cherry Shrimp are very sensitive to nitrates.
 Therefore, you should consider regular water changes and keep the tank clean at every point.

 Shrimp love plants in their tank.
 These plants provide a hiding place for them and also help them feel safe.
 They also feed on plant debris, and they can feed on the algae that grow around it.
-As recommended by Fishkeeping World, java moss is one of the best plants you can add to the Red Cherry Shrimp’s tank.
+Plants also help cultivate the bacterial biofilm that shrimp love to eat.

 The inclusion of other substrates like pebbles, rock, sticks, and gravel are also valuable additions to their tanks.
 Aside from simulating the rocky atmosphere in their natural environment, it will also be a growth platform for algae that can serve as a vital part of their diet.